Here’s How I Check In On My Mental Health When I’m In A Slump

 Then look at what you need more of.
 Because, personally, every time I start with something like I need to drink less coffee, I get discouraged and self-hatred-y.
 Instead, I look to additive things first.

 The big three are always more sunshine, more water, and more sleep.
-It’s a positive way to weed out things like not exercising, too much coffee, or staying up too late.
-When I think about self-care as more rather than less, I’m more likely to do it.
+Framing it this way first makes self-care feel abundant and accessible, instead of judging myself based on where I’m lacking.
+When I think about self-care as more rather than less, I know I’m more likely to do it.
 I also look to where I’m feeling the greatest insecurities: if I am feeling like a failure, I find ways to do more of what I know I’m good at.
 If I’m feeling frumpy, I wear the clothes and makeup that make me feel celebrated.

-Look for things you can do right now, as well as things you need change in the long term.
-Easy wins, like eating a handful of raspberries and drinking a glass of water, can help boost your confidence to make the big changes like moving or searching for a new job.
+Look for things you can do right now, and the things you need to change in the long term will come more easily.
+Quick wins, like eating a handful of raspberries and drinking a glass of water, can help boost your confidence to make the big changes like moving or searching for a new job.

 5. Ask what you need less of

 Then I move into the more difficult work of telling myself the truth of what I need less of.
-This is hard.
-And it requires honesty.
-To find these things, I examine my current habits and routines, and I pause whenever I feel a little catch in my gut.
+This is hard, and it requires honesty.
+(Which is why I start with the positive stuff first!)
+To find which practices I could reduce, I examine my current habits and routines, and I pause whenever I feel a little catch in my gut.
 Where are the pain points in my day?
 What pain am I causing myself?

 My needs change with the seasons, but right now, they are less negative self-talk, less booze, and less social media.
 Still here, as an aspiring perpetual optimist, I try to focus on replacing over removing.
 What can I add to my day to help support swapping these out?

-Ditch the judgmental language again here, and look at yourself like you might look at a worn-out child.
+Ditch the judgmental language and extend compassion to yourself like you might for a fussy, worn-out child.

 6. Make this a habit